-the number of registered users reaching 65,000 by October 2021.85 The platform allows CSOs and citizens to provide suggestions on all the draft legislation produced by the government bodies, which are often responded to and sometimes taken into account.
+Publication of Draft Legal Acts.87 This platform, operating at www.e-draft.am, was established in 2017 and is administered by the Ministry of Justice.
+The legislative drafts are published there along with a short description, justification, and the provided suggestions along with their feedback from the law-making body.
+Over 2,000 drafts have been posted for discussion since the platform was established, with the number of registered users reaching 65,000 by October 2021.88 The platform allows CSOs and citizens to provide suggestions on all the draft legislation produced by the government bodies, which are often responded to and sometimes taken into account.
 However, CSOs mention a number of issues regarding the platform's functionality and impact, as the revised versions of drafts are often not published, feedback to proposals is not always provided, and, most importantly, CSOs' suggestions related to conceptual, rather than technical, issues are often not incorporated.
 In addition to the e-draft platform, government procedure mentions public hearings and surveys as optional tools for implementing public consultations.
 These face-to-face discussions are mentioned by CSOs as an effective format for dialogue as they stimulate open discussion and provide an opportunity to clarify issues in person.
 However, in the case of invitation-based discussions, there is a lack of transparency on how the invited CSOs are selected, which can be interpreted as a discriminatory and selective approach.
-One successful example of the incorporation of CSO suggestions through online and offline channels is seen in the draft amendments to the Labour Code discussed recently by the Ministry of Labour and Social Affairs.86 In general, CSOs and experts note that the scope and impact of participation often depends on the attitudes of a specific official, the theme discussed, as well as a CSO's advocacy and mobilisation capacities.87
+One successful example of the incorporation of CSO suggestions through online and offline channels is seen in the draft amendments to the Labour Code discussed recently by the Ministry of Labour and Social Affairs.89 In general, CSOs and experts note that the scope and impact of participation often depends on the attitudes of a specific official, the theme discussed, as well as a CSO's advocacy and mobilisation capacities.90